CodeQueen-AI/CSS-BOOK/Step01-Basics Foundations/Step07-Fonts & Typography/README.md

 | `italic` | Slanted text |
 | `oblique`| Similar to italic |

----

 ## 🔸 5.
 Line Height
 Adjusts the **space between lines** of text.

 > Useful for readability, especially in paragraphs.

----

 ## 🔸 6.
 Letter Spacing
 Increases or decreases space **between letters**.

-- Good for headings or stylized text.
+- Good for headings or stylized text

----

 ## 🔸 7.
 Text Transform
 Controls **capitalization** of text.